Barath-S29/Voice-Based-Survey-to-Recognize-Emotions/README.md

 .
 Move that audio file to any one of the folder named [Anger, Sad, Happiness, Neutral, Fear]

 .
-Finally, delete the archive folder before exectuing the program.
+Finally, delete the archive folder before executing the program.

 RUN :